A range of small figures made by H.C.Ford of London.

 Often described as "flock-covered" but I'm not entirely sure that's the right term.

-The 6 pictured below are the ones we know about so far.And it's entirely possible that's all there is,because they're pretty much all the Camberwick big hitters.Although the likes of Farmer Bell and Mrs.Dingle might have something to say about that,so maybe they're floating around out there somewhere too.
+The 6 pictured below are all the ones we know about so far.And it's entirely possible that's all there is,because they're pretty much all the Camberwick big hitters.Although the likes of Farmer Bell and Mrs.Dingle might have something to say about that,so maybe they're floating around out there somewhere too.

 They're surprisingly well-executed considering they were probably quite cheap.Although they're not the most tactile of things because they're so hard and inflexible.